hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 > ### { .recap }
 * An _algorithm_ is a recipe for performing a computation as a sequence of "elementary" or "simple" operations.
-* One candidate definition for "elementary" operations is the set $AND$, $OR$ and $NOT$.
+* One candidate definition for "elementary" operations is the set $\AND$, $\OR$ and $\NOT$.
-* Another candidate definition for an "elementary" operation is the $NAND$ operation.
+* Another candidate definition for an "elementary" operation is the $\text{NAND}$ operation.
 It is an operation that is easily implementable in the physical world in a variety of methods including by electronic transistors.
-* We can use $NAND$ to compute many other functions, including majority, increment, and others.
+* We can use $\text{NAND}$ to compute many other functions, including majority, increment, and others.
 * There are other equivalent choices, including the sets $\{AND,OR,NOT\}$ and $\{ IF, ZERO, ONE \}$.
 * We can formally define the notion of a function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ being computable using the _NAND-CIRC Programming language_.
 * For every set of basic operations, the notions of being computable by a circuit and being computable by a straight-line program are equivalent.